George Pappas (bowler)

 George N. Pappas (born March 3, 1947) is an American former professional bowler from Charlotte, North Carolina, who has also served as an official in the PBA.
 He won ten PBA Tour titles between 1970 and 1984, including one major championship in 1979.
 He was inducted into the PBA Hall of Fame in 1986 and the USBC Hall of Fame in 1989.
 Pappas was ranked #33 in a "Top 50 Bowlers of the Last 50 Years" poll conducted by the PBA for its 50th anniversary season (2008–09).

 PBA career

 Pappas joined the PBA in 1969, and quickly won his first two titles early in the 1970 season, at the Miller High Life Open and Greater Buffalo Open.
 He then had a drought of nearly four years, which included a heartbreaking 233–224 loss to Don Johnson in the final match of the 1972 U.S. Open.
-He finally got back on track with his third title at the King Louie Open in January, 1974.
+He finally got back on track with his third title at the King Louie Open in January 1974.

 Pappas recorded the biggest triumph of his career when he captured the 1979 Firestone Tournament of Champions, leading that event wire-to-wire (from opening match through the finals).
 It was his sixth title, as well as his first and only major championship win.
 He had his best season in 1984, collecting his ninth and tenth PBA titles and earning over $100,000.

+On the PBA Senior Tour (later called the PBA50 Tour), Pappas collected 2 titles, with his later victory in the 2004 PBA Senior Manassas Open.